akirov/ImgMatch/README.md

     or use the angle between color vectors? but we have to move the origin at (128, 128, 128) may be
   - crop if the dimensions ratio is very different?
+  - use OpenCV's matchTemplate()?

 - Implement SIFT / SURF / FAST / ORB modules using OpenCV.
 Need to call a decoration function to add matching points before displaying the images.
+  - put all these in a single box ("Local features"?) with options?

-- Implement histogram compare module.
+- Implement histogram compare module:
+  - HOG + SVM option?

 - Implement image signature module:
-  Can use TensofFlow C++ library with a pre-trained in Pyhton neural network to create image signatures.
+  - can use TensofFlow C++ library, or just cv::dnn::readNetFromTensorflow(), with a pre-trained in Pyhton neural network to create image signatures
+  - or use pre-trained YOLO for signatures?
+No, this should be a separate module
-  Or use OpenCV ML methods.
+  - or use OpenCV ML methods?

+- Shape matching module:
+  - Elongatedness
+  - Centroidal Profile
+  - generalized Hough transform
+  - PCA

-- Implement face matching module.
+- Face matching module with OpenCV:
+  - add interface option to group similar faces in results?
+  - Eigenfaces
+  - Fisherfaces
+  - Local Binary Patterns Histograms

 - OpenCL/CUDA optimizations.